Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Introduction

-A challenge in theoretically describing the nature and stability of induced electronic modes such as one-dimensional DW modes, is adapting topological methods to inhomogeneous situations.
-One may treat spatial coordinates classically at long distances from a topological defect, and consider the resulting band topology due to discrete symmetries\cite{Teo10,Chiu16}.
+{Our work is one demonstration of the usefulness of the spectral flow theorem for topological modes in inhomogeneous quantum problems, for which there is a limited number of methods.} One may treat spatial coordinates classically at long distances from a topological defect, and consider the resulting band topology due to discrete symmetries\cite{Teo10,Chiu16}.
 One may also use real-space expressions that give a local indication of non-trivial topology\cite{Prodan10}.
-Nevertheless, a precise ``bulk-defect'' correspondence in this case remains quite abstract, invoking that generalized bulk topological numbers\cite{Prodan09,Sheng06} must cause some DW modes\cite{Ezawa13,Ezawa13si}.
-More recently, the notion of using topological numbers associated to local information in parameter space\cite{Volovik11,Martin08} resurfaced in the form of a spectral flow theorem (SFT),\cite{Faure19,Delplace20} which is an exact statement about topologically protected quantum modes due to spatially varying parameters, based on local information near degeneracies in an auxilliary matrix operator.
-The SFT can therefore be a powerful tool to explicitly derive topological modes from Chern numbers, keeping track of symmetry through quantum numbers.
+Nevertheless, a precise ``bulk-defect'' correspondence in this case remains quite abstract and invokes generalized bulk topological numbers\cite{Prodan09,Sheng06} to cause some DW modes\cite{MartinMarginal,Ezawa13,Ezawa13si}.
+In contrast, the spectral flow theorem\cite{Faure19,Delplace20,DelplaceNotes} builds on the notion of using topological numbers associated to local information in parameter space\cite{Volovik11,Martin08}. {In our case, the valley-Zeeman domain-wall is an interface across which parameters of a Dirac equation vary in real-space, and the theorem is useful both conceptually and practically as for our Dirac operator we do not have a standard index theorem, while the direct solution for the in-gap modes spectrum is much more tedious and opaque.}